assout/wiki-sandbox/2015-01-24-exercises-mr-evineの中学英文法を修了するドリル.md

 #### L.09

 1. :
     1. : -> ok/ng.
-(He)
+(He).
             - Naoya doesn't study history.
             - Does Naoya study history?
     2. : -> ok/ng.
 (They)
             - Mika and Tom are not baseball fans.
             - Are Mika and Tom baseball fans?
     3. :
             - Sayaka doesn't have some pets in her room. -> ng. : She doesn't have any pets in her room.
             - Does Sayaka have some petes in her room? -> ng. : Does she have any pets in her room?
 2. : -> ok.
     1. My mom is not 50 years old.
     2. Does she dry dishes in the morning?